schellenberg/computerscience20/_sources/About/Acknowledgments.rst

 - `EmojiOne <https://github.com/emojione/emojione/tree/2.2.7>`_ (CC-BY) - this applies to any emoji used in image processing

 The CS20 logo (on the top left of the page) was created by Chrystelle Cayabyab, as part of her Graphic Arts course taught by Stefan Scott at Aden Bowman Collegiate.

+The video file used in the HTML section was graciously provided by Stefan Scott.
+The audio file used in the HTML section was made by cynicmusic, and was released under a CC0 license.